We understand the specialized markets in which you operate and provide tailored solutions to meet your unique business needs.

 MNP strives to find tailor-made solutions for collecting and documenting Indigenous Rights Study information.
 MNP will ensure confidentiality measures to protect representation of Indigenous Rights Study information, supported through enhanced data management security.

 Every First Nation in Canada must understand how much unoccupied Crown land remains within its traditional territory.
 Conversely, every project proponent should understand the impact of their project footprint on the amount of unoccupied Crown land available for First Nations to exercise treaty rights.

 All public lands in Canada are owned by either the Provincial or Federal Crown.

 In the provinces, the Provincial Crown manages public land and decides who can cut trees, build pipelines or transmission lines, drill for oil or gas and when and where people can enjoy recreational activities.
-Every time a Provincial Crown considers an approval for a well pad, right of way for a pipeline or even a new wildlife area, the government must consider how that approval will negatively impact treaty and Aboriginal rights.
+Every time a Provincial Crown considers an approval for a well pad, right of way for a pipeline or even a new wildlife area, the government must consider how that approval will negatively impact treaty and Indigenous rights.

 Did you know the majority of the provinces are covered by historic treaties?
 The boundaries of these treaties fit together like puzzle pieces.
 For example, every square inch of Alberta is covered by a treaty agreement which outlines existing treaty rights for those First Nations who signed them.